grafana/grafana/contribute/backend/instrumentation.md

 # Instrumenting Grafana

-This guide provides conventions and best practices for instrumenting Grafana using logs, metrics and traces.
+This guide provides conventions and best practices for instrumenting Grafana using logs, metrics, and traces.

 ## Logs